nicocrm/aqueduct-sync/README.md

     // identifier (can also be an array of fields for a composite key)
     keyFields: 'ProjectNumber',
     // these are the remote fields we are interested in.
-    // any other field
+    // any other field will be discarded (the key fields are automatically included)
+    // remember to include the fields that are necessary to get the revision id
     fields: ['Name', 'EstimatedClose', 'Amount', 'EstimatedAmount', 'Probability'],
     // in cleanse, we can reference only fields that are listed in fields, but we can add
     // new fields as needed
     cleanse: rec => ({
         ...rec,
         Amount: rec.EstimatedAmount * rec.Probability,
         _calendarStartDate: min([rec.ProjectStartDate, rec.EstimatedStartDate])
     }),